 OPERATING INCOME.
 Second quarter 2001 operating income decreased 17 percent to \$42.2 million from \$50.9 million last year.
 North America operating income of \$17.5 million decreased 27 percent from \$23.9 million in the second quarter of 2000, reflecting higher energy costs and lower by-product selling prices throughout the region.
-Rest of World operating income of \$28.5 million for the second quarter of 2001 decreased 7 percent from \$30.6 million in the second quarter of 2000 due also to higher energy costs as well as to unfavorable foreign currency exchange rates.
-For the six months, operating income increased 11 percent from 2000 to \$81.8 million from \$73.7 million in 2000.
+South America operating income of \$15.4 million for the second quarter of 2001 increased 5 percent from \$14.7 million in the second quarter of 2000 reflecting improved pricing, higher volume and lower operating costs (despite higher energy costs), which more than offset currency weakness.
+Asia/Africa operating income declined 18 percent to \$13.1 million in the current quarter from \$15.9 million last year principally due to currency weakness, particularly in Korea.
+For the six months, operating income increased 11 percent to \$81.8 million from \$73.7 million in 2000.
 Excluding special charges taken in 2000 for workforce reduction, operating income declined 13 percent to \$81.8 million from \$93.7 million in 2000.
 North America operating income decreased 28 percent to \$31.7 million from \$44.1 million in 2000, reflecting the higher energy costs and lower by-product selling prices across North American markets.
-Rest of World operating income increased 3 percent to \$57.9 million from \$56.3 million last year, driven principally by the inclusion of a full six months of the merged Argentine businesses' results in 2001.
+South America operating income increased 26 percent to \$34.3 million from \$27.2 million last year, driven principally by the inclusion of a full six months of the merged Argentine businesses' results in 2001 versus four months in 2000.
+Asia/Africa operating income declined 19 percent to \$23.6 million from \$29.1 million last year, mainly due to currency erosion.